The Gardner Commons:

 The Gardner Commons is a new building on campus at the University of Utah, a shell of concrete and metal.
 The philosopher Gaston Bachelard thinks of shells as inhabited stones and wonders if it is “possible for a creature to remain alive inside stone, inside this piece of stone?”
 Here, not just one creature, but many creatures are alive inside the stone, and at the heart of this stone is a food court.
 I go to the food court to sit and watch how people share.
 Well, that’s not entirely true; I really go because there is a microwave for my lunch and electrical outlets for my laptop.

 The food court is airy and open, with a two-story high ceiling and a wall of windows.
 In spite of the openness of the atmosphere, there is no good way to walk from one end to the other.
 The most obvious thoroughfare–a strip of floor space separated from the rest of the room by a low wall–is often clogged with people waiting for the microwave, and the dining floor is choked with too many tables.
 The layout of the cafeteria facilitates collisions with other people.
 Negotiating a crowd in a tight space makes me aware of my body and its dimensions, and I become self-conscious.
-That awareness makes me imagine acutely what it would be like to enjoy community with all these people.
+That awareness makes me imagine what it would be like to enjoy lunch at the same table as all these strangers.

 When I imagine the commons–the places and resources that are open to many people sharing–I want to believe in a utopia, a place of perfect harmony.
 I want it to be a new Eden complete with vegetarian lions.
 But commons are just as often predicated on exclusion as communion.
 For example, the people who use the food court commons represent only a small segment of the population.
 Most are students at the university, and can afford to buy an eight dollar chicken sandwich.
 Their enjoyment of the space is upheld by the labor of dishwashers, cashiers, and cooks.
 There is privilege inherent in the food court, but it is also true that the boundaries are permeable.
 Determining whether or not someone is a paying customer would be difficult here, and not worth the resources required.
 I have been a paying customer in the Gardner Commons only once, so I suppose I am a kind of interloper here, but I am still more or less welcome.
 However, I can imagine a homeless woman shuffling in, dressed in several winter coats and carrying a little dog in a cardboard box.
 She would sit down on a sofa, only to be ushered out by one of the cafeteria employees.
 There would be no malice in this, only a businesslike dismissal.
 She simply would not be welcome.
-I can’t say for sure that the scenario would really be handled that way, but it seems intuitively correct.
 The Gardner Commons is too clean, too slick, too new to be truly open to everyone.

-Desire is the thing that makes some theorize that all shared resources will be exhausted in “the tragedy of the commons.”
-But it seems to me that they fail to consider the desire that impels people to connect with each other, that results in sharing and cooperation.
+Desire is the thing that makes some theorize that all shared resources will be exhausted in what scholar Garrett Hardin calls “the tragedy of the commons.”
+But it seems to me that they fail to consider the desire that impels people to connect with each other.
 Desire, to such critics, is only a selfish, individualistic force.
 Writers Bonnie McCay and Svein Jentoft have written that tragedies of the commons occur when “resource users find themselves without the social bonds that connect them to each other and to their communities.”
 I feel that lack of social bonds, and it makes me hesitant to share close space with anyone else in the lunchroom.
-In that absence, the only desires I can successfully satisfy are the selfish, individualistic ones.
+In that absence, the only desires I can successfully satisfy are the egoistic ones.

 ~ Davey Cox (Spring 2019)